kwilliams1987/SE-ShipSystemsManager/README.md

 Without this I'd have never had the patience to go though with such an ambitious project!

 # Work in Progress
-Note that this script is still very, very work in progress and probably doesn't work at all yet.
+Note that this script is a work in progress and might be buggy.

+# Testing

+You can test out some of the features of the mod using this [workshop item](https://steamcommunity.com/sharedfiles/filedetails/?id=1541443254).

 # Wiki